 Note: As with all recipes, organic and natural ingredients are best if possible (eg. butter from grass-fed cows, unrefined sugar and salt, pasture-raised animal-products, etc.).
 I’ve included links to some of the brands that I like to use and would recommend.

-If you use lard for your pie pastry like old-fashioned recipes call for, I would only recommend using lard from healthy, pasture-raised pigs and NOT the lard you might find in a grocery store.
+If you use lard for your pie pastry like some old-fashioned recipes call for, I would only recommend using lard from healthy, pasture-raised pigs and NOT the lard you might find in a grocery store.
 The grocery store lard is usually partially hydrogenated and comes from unhealthy animals.
 If you can’t find good quality lard from a local farm, I would suggest using butter or coconut oil instead.

 Pie Pastry for One 9 inch Pie Plate

 - 1/2 cup whole cane sugar (or rapadura or sucanat) or you can also use brown sugar for more molasses flavor.